-- (n) Roofs of buildings should be designed to minimize the visibility of roof structures normally built above the roof and not designed to be used for human occupancy, such as headhouses and mechanical equipment. - (a) A zone for signs on the buildingfaçade should be established, defined by a change infaçade color and/or materials, or by an articulation of the facade, and all permanent signs mounted on the buildingfaçade should be located within such sign band.
+- (m) Setbacks, corner treatments, and other design details should be used to minimize the sense of bulk of structures, and ornamental and decorative elements appropriate to the urban context are encouraged. - (n) Roofs of buildings should be designed to minimize the visibility of roof structures normally built above the roof and not designed to be used for human occupancy, such as headhouses and mechanical equipment. - (a) A zone for signs on the buildingfaçade should be established, defined by a change infaçade color and/or materials, or by an articulation of the facade, and all permanent signs mounted on the buildingfaçade should be located within such sign band.
 In buildings with multiple stores, the sign band should be subdivided so that each section clearly relates to an individual store.
 Signs should be designed and located so as not to obscure architectural elements or ornamental details of the buildingfaçade.
-Internally lit signs should be designed so as not to create a hazard or nuisance through excessive brightness, and such signs should be constructed so that bulbs, wires, and other lighting equipment located inside the sign are not visible through the face of the sign. - (p) Landscaping and screening should be used to make the business and industrial subdistricts more attractive, and to provide screening between business, industrial, and residential uses. - (q) If a security grate is to be used on a building, it should be a grille rather than a roll-up steel door.
+Internally lit signs should be designed so as not to create a hazard or nuisance through excessive brightness, and such signs should be constructed so that bulbs, wires, and other lighting equipment located inside the sign are not visible through the face of the sign. - (p) Landscaping and screening should be used to make the business and industrial subdistricts more attractive, and to provide screening between business, industrial, and residential uses. - If a security grate is to be used on a building, it should be a grille rather than a roll-up steel door.